tterezis-appdev/string-chapter/README.md

 using the given starting variable.

 ### string_gets.rb
-Write a program that gets a name (e.g. "alice") from the user, capitalizes it, and then says "Hello, Alice!"
+Write a program that gets a name (e.g. "alice") from the user (the first two lines of provided code does this for you!), capitalizes it, and then says "Hello, Alice!"

 Should work similarly to the following:
 ```